Shopify/sewing-kit-next/documentation/architecture.md

 ### `config`

-The config directory provides the utilities for loading and validating `sewing-kit.config` files.
+The config directory provides the utilities for loading and validating `loom.config` files.
 It also provides the APIs which config files use to declare configuration in a clean, type-safe way.
 Any single sewing kit config can be authored with one of the following provided functions: `createWorkspace`, `createPackage`, `createWebApp` or `createService`.

 ## `@sewing-kit/cli`